adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-forms-en_US.md

 %{
 title: "Will I have to create my input components in every Phoenix project I do?",
 description: ~H"""
 I came here especially to give you a spoiler that the answer is no, Phoenix already generates this component for you in an infinitely better way than what I can teach you.
-Just remember that these lesson are bottom-up, we are teaching you how to do them so that you understand how they work.
+Just remember that these lessons are bottom-up, we are teaching you how to do them so that you understand how they work.
 """
 } %% .callout